hsloot/integratecpp/README.md

 ```

 Optional configurations similar to those of `stats::integrate` are also
 available if needed.
-For a more realistic example, see the vignette
+For a more realistic example, see [“Using
-[“Using
 `integratecpp`”](https://hsloot.github.io/integratecpp/articles/integratecpp.html).

 ## Why is this useful?

-Many R package authors implement critical parts, including numerical
+Many R package authors implement critical parts, including numeric
 integration, in C, Fortran or C++ to improve performance.
 However, while
 R provides an [API for
 C](https://cran.r-project.org/doc/manuals/r-release/R-exts.html#The-R-API)
 and it is possible to [mix C and
 C++](https://isocpp.org/wiki/faq/mixing-c-and-cpp), using the C-API in
 C++ code can pose a higher burden for those more familiar with R and
-`Rcpp` than C++ or C.
+Rcpp than C++ or C.

 Using the C-API for the numerical integration routines requires adhering
 to the interface of the functions `Rdqags` or `Rdqagi`.
 This can be done